rust-lang/book/src/ch06-01-enums.md

 # Enums

 Next, let’s look at a feature of Rust that’s similar to structs, but also different.
-Enumerations, or ‘enums’ as they’re more commonly referred to, are an extremely powerful feature of Rust.
+Enumerations, or ‘enums’ as they’re more commonly called, are an extremely powerful feature of Rust.
 Enums are a feature that are in many languages, but what they can do is different per-language.
 Rust’s enums are most similar to enums in functional languages.